sib-swiss/AWS-docker/README.md

 You can add the above code to the code run at initialisation.
 Otherwise, logout and login again to be able use `docker` without `sudo`.

-Also install python3, pip and notebook:
+Also install python3, pip and jupyter_server:

 ```sh
 sudo apt-get update